setalle/glider-waypoints/README.md

 ### My sources

+To access the local version of my sources you have to look at github repository itself.
 This directory contains the sources I have used to distill my own WP files.
 I have added the suffix SAN after converting a file to the new seeyou format and adapting it to my own labeling method.

 ##### Enemonzo